Frequently asked questions answered

 The North Northumberland and Scottish Borders area is the ideal venue for the first time explorer, as well as the more experienced outdoor enthusiast.
 Families, couples, individuals and small groups are welcome.
 Larger groups will be split into groups of this size in various locations so as not to provide too big an impact on one site.

 It is our policy not to take out large groups as it is felt we should protect the environment and earn a welcome from people who live and work in the area.
 It is important that our grandchildren can enjoy it as we do.

 What do we provide?

-A high quality coaching, guiding and expedition service (in a wide range of activities) to individuals, small groups of adults and families as well as corporate groups.
-Having worked full time in North Northumberland since the summer of 1999 I have amassed a huge amount of experience in this area and developed many relationships with the Land owners and Businesses and people who work in the area and pride myself in my knowledge of the Outdoor Environment and its importance – something we like to pass on to my clients.
+A high quality coaching, guiding and expedition service to individuals, small groups of adults and families as well as corporate groups.
+Having worked full time in North Northumberland since the summer of 1999 I have amassed a huge amount of experience in this area and developed many relationships with the Land owners and Businesses and people who work in the area and pride myself in my knowledge of the Outdoor Environment and its importance – something I like to pass on to my clients.

 Open Canoeing or Kayaking on the river you will get:

 A seat in a kayak or canoe, a paddle, a personal floatation device (B/A), a basic cagoule and a spray deck and helmet if kayaking.
 We have wetsuit long-johns that can be used for wet training in kayaks if required.